trustedanalytics/file-server/README.md

 # file-server
-OAuth protected simple statice file server in Spring Boot.
+OAuth protected simple static file server in Spring Boot.

 How to use it: